kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 at the higher list index from `.status.targetResponders[]` is then selected and its `state` is set to `Active`.

-If there is no `Eviction` in `.spec.requesters[].intent`, the eviction request is canceled and an `Active` states transition to `Canceled` states in `.status.targetResponders[].state`.
+If there is no EvictionRequest with the same target and Eviction intent in `.spec.intent`, the eviction is canceled and an `Active` states transition to `Canceled` states in `.status.targetResponders[].state`.

+#### Condition synchronization

+If an Eviction object exists, Failed and Evicted conditions will be periodically copied into all EvictionRequests so that the requesters can observe the final result of the underlying Eviction.
+These two conditions can be resolved early without the Eviction as well, if the initial validation fails.

+Eviction conditions are final when they transition to `True`.
+EvictionRequest conditions are not final, and they can be reset (e.g. `False` -> `True` -> `False`) over time.
+This is because, there can be multiple Evictions during the EvictionRequest object's lifetime.

 ### Imperative Eviction Responder Controller

 #### Eviction

 The imperative eviction responder controller will implement an `imperative-eviction.k8s.io/evictor` responder.
-This responder observes EvictionRequests and evict pods that are unable to be terminated by calling the eviction API endpoint.
+This responder observes Evictions and evict pods that are unable to be terminated by calling the eviction API endpoint.

-If a pod cannot be terminated and all the EvictionRequest's custom responders in the `.status.targetResponders` have been processed, then the `state` of `imperative-eviction.k8s.io/evictor` is set to `Active`.
+If a pod cannot be terminated and all the Eviction's custom responders in the `.status.targetResponders` have been processed, then the `state` of `imperative-eviction.k8s.io/evictor` is set to `Active`.
 The controller should now start processing the eviction request.

 API-initiated eviction of DaemonSet pods and mirror pods is not supported.
-However, the EvictionRequest can still be used to terminate them by other means.
+However, the Eviction can still be used to terminate them by other means.

 No attempt will be made to evict pods that are currently terminating.